 What are the benefits of day-boarding?

 ‘Boarders who sleep at home’ remains an immensely attractive and convenient option for those families who want their children to benefit from full immersion in the boarding life of our community.
-We know that the opportunity to eat all meals in College and benefit from study space and occasional overnight stays in the boarding house will continue to be the preferential choice for many of our current families.
+We know that the opportunity to eat all meals in College and benefit from study space and occasional overnight stays in the boarding house will continue to be the preferential choice for many of our current and new families.

 Will my child be a fully integrated member of the College community if they are a day pupil?

 Yes.
 They will start their journey with us in Faulkner’s and will benefit from becoming members of the newly formed day house as they progress up through the school with access to all areas of the College’s co-curricular and academic life.
+The day house will compete in all House activities and competitions and have its own name, colour and brand for members to support and feel an affinity to.

 Do you intend to introduce additional daily bus routes?